ADHD: Hyperactive-Impulsive Type

 There may be a link between ADHD and food additives such as artificial colors and preservatives.
-But that connection still has to be confirmed by studies.
+But that has not been confirmed.

 ADHD treatment usually starts with medication.
-A few ADHD drug options are available:
+A few ADHD medicines are available.

 Stimulant drugs.
-Despite their name, stimulant drugs have a calming effect on kids with ADHD.
+Despite their name, stimulant drugs don’t rev up or excite kids with ADHD.
+They calm them down.
 These medications include:

-Some stimulant drugs are long-acting, which means they keep working throughout the day.
-No one stimulant has been proven to work better than others.
+No stimulant has been proven to work better than others.
 Each child responds differently to these medicines.

-Non-stimulant drugs.
-This newer type of medication, which includes the drug Strattera (atomoxetine), is an alternative to stimulant drugs.
-Although non-stimulant medicines may not work as effectively as stimulants, they also have fewer side effects.
+Nonstimulant drugs.
+This type of medication includes atomoxetine (Strattera).
+Although nonstimulant medicines may not work as well as stimulants, they have fewer side effects.

 Antidepressants.
-Drugs that affect mood, including Wellbutrin (bupropion hydrochloride), can sometimes help with ADHD symptoms.
+Drugs that affect mood, including bupropion (Wellbutrin), can sometimes help with ADHD symptoms.

-No one drug can "cure" ADHD.
-Often, a child will need a combination of medicine and other treatments to reduce hyperactivity and impulsivity symptoms.
-You may need to work with your doctor to adjust the medicine and dose over time as your child's symptoms change.
+Often, a child will need a combination of medicine and other treatments.
+You may need to work with your doctor to adjust the medicine as your child's symptoms change.

-Parents and pediatricians should watch carefully for side effects during medication treatments.
+Parents and pediatricians should watch carefully for side effects from medicine.
 Common ADHD drug side effects include: